 Have you really given it thought?

-Starting out, developers everywhere need to weigh up the pros and the cons of each ecosystem, the ones that they hope to make the biggest killing in.
-Between the two heavyweights, iOS and Android, it really is a toss up between what you value more than the other.
-The most important thing to remember here, is that you are an independent developer.
+Starting out, developers in Singapore need to weigh up the pros and the cons of each ecosystem, the ones that they hope to make the biggest killing in.
+Between the two heavyweights, iOS and Android, it really is a toss-up between what you value more than the other.
+The most important thing to remember here is that you are an independent developer in Singapore.

 Let’s just hear us out.

-Via annual reports thanks to Distimos, you will learn that iOS developers tend to earn more than Android developers.
+Via annual reports thanks to Distimos, you will learn that iOS developers in Singapore tend to earn more than Android developers.
 How much more you ask, we say four times.
-Even though Android dominates the market in sheer volume, and the average price of an app on Google Play is at least a dollar more than an app on the Apple App Store, iOS developers still come out tops, because Apple users are just that much more willing to spend than their Android peers.
+Even though Android dominates Singapore market in sheer volume, and the average price of an app on Google Play is at least a dollar more than an app on the Apple App Store, iOS developers in Singapore still come out tops, because Apple users in Singapore are just that much more willing to spend than their Android peers.

 Easy and Failproof tests

-Bearing in mind that you’re an independent developer, resources will be essential in order to conduct tests across the board.
+Bearing in mind that you’re an independent developer in Singapore, resources will be essential in order to conduct tests across the board.
 The sheer diversity of Android apps means that it is almost impossible to check your app on each and every single Android model available on the market.
-It doesn’t matter that the features are the same, the hardware within may be different, and belong to many other manufacturers, which makes supporting your app’s functionalities way more complicated then you signed up at first.
+It doesn’t matter that the features are the same, the hardware within may be different, and belong to many other manufacturers, which makes supporting your app’s functionalities way more complicated than you signed up at first.
 Apple doesn’t have this problem, clearly.

-Like we said, almost everything is standardised with Apple, meaning that developing for an iOS platform would have you needing to only consider two potential screen sizes, unless you’re also catering to the iPad.
+Like we said, almost everything is standardized with Apple, meaning that developing for an iOS platform in Singapore would have you need to only consider two potential screen sizes unless you’re also catering to the iPad.
 Even then, it would run perfectly on a higher resolution.
-As opposed to the standardisation imposed by Apple, you’d have to contend with a myriad of specific resolutions in the Android market, which will need extra work just for fitting resolutions.
+As opposed to the standardization imposed by Apple, you’d have to contend with a myriad of specific resolutions in the Android market, which will need extra work just for fitting resolutions.

 Long term prospects